When to plant Sunflower in Gulf County, FL

 Gulf County, Florida is in USDA Hardiness Zone 9b.
 The average last spring frost is February 25 and first fall frost is November 28.

-Gulf County County sits in USDA Zone 9b.
+Gulf County sits in USDA Zone 9b.
 Sunflower grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Sunflower grow in Gulf County County's climate?
+Can Sunflower grow in Gulf County's climate?

 Your Gulf County Garden Planner — Free